PYRAMID-FT27/DoSAS/README.md

 ## Overview

-The Deferment Application System is a comprehensive solution developed as a part of the Master of Software Engineering program at [University Name].
+The Deferment Application System is a comprehensive solution developed as a part of the Master of Software Engineering program at UTM.
 It aims to streamline the process of applying for academic deferment, providing a user-friendly interface for students and a robust backend for coordinators, supervisors, and office assistants.
 This system addresses the need for efficient handling of deferment requests, tracking, and management within academic institutions.

 ## Features